MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Remove-AzureDisk](./Remove-AzureDisk.md)
-Removes a disk from the azure_2 disk repository.
+Removes a disk from the Azure disk repository.

 ### [Remove-AzureDns](./Remove-AzureDns.md)
-Removes a DNS server from an azure_2 service.
+Removes a DNS server from an Azure service.

 ### [Remove-AzureEndpoint](./Remove-AzureEndpoint.md)
-Deletes an endpoint from an azure_2 virtual machine.
+Deletes an endpoint from an Azure virtual machine.

 ### [Remove-AzureInternalLoadBalancer](./Remove-AzureInternalLoadBalancer.md)